Svyatik Artemenko: Military career

 Between the ages of 16 and 18, Artemenko trained as a combat engineer with the Canadian Reserve Forces in Winnipeg.

 In February 2022, Artemenko, who was in Ukraine pursuing a professional soccer career, enlisted with the Armed Forces of Ukraine following the 2022 Russian invasion of Ukraine.
 While he was not required to enlist in the army as he was a Canadian citizen, he felt it was his duty to protect his ancestral homeland.
 He was initially not allowed to join due to not being a Ukrainian citizen, however, the next day his application was approved as part of an International Legion.
 His club team, Guelph United hosted a fundraiser to raise funds for the Ukrainian Red Cross in support of Artemenko's cause.
 He returned to Canada in early May, following a two-month tour of duty.
+In April 2024, Canadian sports broadcasting channel TSN filmed a documentary focusing on Artemenko and his experience.